jwtk/jjwt/README.md

  * Convenience enhancements beyond the specification such as
     * Body compression for any large JWT, not just JWEs
     * Claims assertions (requiring specific values)
-    * Claim POJO marshaling and unmarshaling when using a compatible JSON parser (e.g. Jackson)
+    * Claim POJO marshaling and unmarshalling when using a compatible JSON parser (e.g. Jackson)
     * Secure Key generation based on desired JWA algorithms
     * and more...